Ahmad Husein: Banteng Council

 The Banteng Council was created by Colonel Ismail Lengah on 20 December 1956, Headquartered in Medan.

 Ahmad Husein was Commander of 4th regiment of the Bukit Barisan Territorial Command when he became commander of the Banteng Council and governor of Central Sumatra.

 Commander of the PRRI

-On 9 January, 1958, after a meeting in Dharmasraya Regency, Ahmad Husein's Banteng Council, Maludin Simbolon's Elephant Council, Barlian's Garuda Council and Ventje Sumual's Manguni Council banded together to form the Revolutionary Government of the Republic of Indonesia (PRRI), a rival government to the Java based Central government of president Sukarno and prime minister Djuanda Kartawidjaja, where Ahmad Husein was chosen as commander.
+On 9 January 1958, after a meeting in Dharmasraya Regency, Ahmad Husein's Banteng Council, Maludin Simbolon's Elephant Council, Barlian's Garuda Council and Ventje Sumual's Manguni Council banded together to form the Revolutionary Government of the Republic of Indonesia (PRRI), a rival government to the Java-based Central government of president Sukarno and prime minister Djuanda Kartawidjaja, where Ahmad Husein was chosen as commander.

 He led the PRRI in an alliance with D.J.
-Somba's Permesta until it's downfall in 1961, when he was captured by government forces, and incarcerated until the fall of Sukarno in 1965.
+Somba's Permesta until its downfall in 1961, when he was captured by government forces, and incarcerated until the fall of Sukarno in 1965.

 Death

-Ahmad Husein died in Jakarta on 28 November 1998, and buried in his hometown of Padang, at the Kuranji Heroes Cemetery.
+Ahmad Husein died in Jakarta on 28 November 1998, and was buried in his hometown of Padang, at the Kuranji Heroes Cemetery.